mattmakai/fullstackpython.com/source/content/pages/07-performance/0703-task-queues.markdown

 * [Taskmaster](https://github.com/dcramer/taskmaster) is a lightweight simple
   distributed queue for handling large volumes of one-off tasks.

+* [Huey](http://huey.readthedocs.org/en/latest/) is a simple task queue that uses Redis on the backend but otherwise does not depend on other libraries.
+  The project was previously known as Invoker and the author changed the name.

 ## Hosted message and task queue services
 Task queue third party services aim to solve the complexity issues that arise